rez-f/rez-f/README.md

 ## About Me

-Software Development, Cybersecurity, Cloud Computing & DevOps is my main interest.
-Currently I'm a Full Stack Developer and DevOps with application development and deployment responsibilities.
+My journey in the IT field has been an exciting exploration of various domains, including Software Development, Cloud Computing, and Cybersecurity.
+Currently work as DevOps Engineer.

 Familiar with:
 - Web Frontend: Angular, Vue.
-- Web Backend: PHP, NodeJS, Java, Python.
+- Web Backend: Laravel, NodeJS and Python.
 - Mobile: Flutter.
 - Cloud Platform: AWS, GCP.
-- Tools: Gitlab CI, Jenkins, Docker, Kubernetes, Terraform, SonarQube.
+- Tools: Jenkins, Docker, Kubernetes, Terraform, Trivy, SonarQube.

 ###### 🌚 I'm a Nocturn and Loving Cats 🐈.